CBEP-SoCB-Details/Beaches_Bacteria/Original_Data/DATA_SOURCES.md

 # Data Sources
 The excel file "CascoBay_StateOfTheBay_DataRequest 04152020.xlsx" was received in an e-mail from Meagan Sims to Curtis Bohlen on 4.17.2020.
-The file consists of two tabs, the first provides geospatioal data, as latitudes and longitudes, for Casco Bay beacjhes.
+The file consists of two tabs, the first provides geospatial data, as latitudes and longitudes, for Casco Bay beaches.

 ## Metadata
 Complementary metadata for is in "EGAD_LookupTables_Version6.0.xlsx"